Supreme Court won’t halt turnover of Trump’s tax records

 The court offered no explanation for the delay, and the legal issue before the justices did not involve whether Trump was due any special deference because he was president.

 Vance’s office had said it would be free to enforce the subpoena and obtain the records in the event the Supreme Court declined to step in and halt the records’ turnover, but it was unclear when that might happen.
-In a three-word statement Monday, Vance said only: “The work continues.”
+In a three-word statement, Vance on Monday said only: “The work continues.”

-The court’s action Monday wasn’t the only defeat for Trump, the court also declined to get involved in a handful of cases related to the 2020 election.
+Representatives for Trump did not immediately respond to a request for comment.

-The records Vance has been after are more than eight years of Trump’s personal and corporate tax records.
-Vance has disclosed little about what prompted him to seek them.
+The case the high court ruled in involves a grand jury subpoena for more than eight years of Trump’s personal and corporate tax records.
+Vance has disclosed little about what prompted him to request the records.
 In one court filing last year, however, prosecutors said they were justified in demanding the records because of public reports of “possibly extensive and protracted criminal conduct at the Trump Organization.”

 Part of the probe involves payments to two women — porn actress Stormy Daniels and model Karen McDougal — to keep them quiet during the 2016 presidential campaign about alleged extramarital affairs with Trump.
 Trump has denied the affairs.